 Safety Improvement Project.
 The purpose of this projects is to mainly enhance safety for motorists by Installing rumble strips and pavement markings (re-stripe) to prevent run-off-the road collisions.
 The project is currently in construction and near completion.
-Status: Start of construction Spring 2025.
 (11-2N204: IMP-8-PM R36.4/R39.5 and SD-8-PM 2.9/11.7: HM4 Safety Project.)